EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 Net zero means reducing emissions according to the latest climate science and balancing remaining residual emissions through carbon removals (neutralisations).
 Net zero, by definition, requires emissions reductions in line with a 1.5&deg;C pathway.
 All organisations must do this to achieve net-zero global emissions by 2050.

-The critical differentiator between net zero and carbon neutral is net zero's focus on abatement rather than neutralisations and compensations.
+The crucial difference between net zero and carbon neutral is that net zero focuses on abatement rather than neutralisations and compensations.
 A net-zero target aims to eliminate emissions and only to use offsetting for the residual emissions that you cannot eliminate

 The [standard for net zero](https://sciencebasedtargets.org/resources/files/foundations-for-net-zero-full-paper.pdf) is being developed by the [Science Based Targets initiative](https://sciencebasedtargets.org/) (SBTi).
 They calculate that there is a 66% probability of limiting global warming to 1.5&deg;C if we reach a level of abatement of about 90% of all GHG emissions by mid-century.
 So, to meet a net-zero target, an organisation needs to eliminate 90% of its emissions by 2050.
 The remaining emissions can only be offset using neutralisations and permanent carbon removals.